-Former Navy SEAL Greitens sworn in as Missouri governor
+Greitens takes over as Missouri governor, targets lobbyists

 JEFFERSON CITY, Mo.
 (AP) — Former Navy SEAL officer Eric Greitens was sworn into office Monday as Missouri governor, pledging to bring an outsider’s perspective to a state that for the first time will be overseen by a GOP governor paired with supermajorities of Republicans in the Legislature.

+He quickly took his first action, issuing an order that bans executive branch employees from accepting lobbyist gifts and prohibits governor’s office personnel from lobbying his office if they later leave their jobs.

 Greitens took the oath of office around noon in front of the Capitol building and a crowd of more than 6,000 people on a chilly, overcast day.
-The state’s first Jewish governor placed a hand on a Bible once owned by a World War I veteran as he recited the oath to become Missouri’s 56th governor.
-His wife, Sheena, held the Bible as his two young children were held by their grandparents.
+The state’s first Jewish governor placed a hand on a Bible once owned by a World War I veteran and smiled as he recited an oath to become Missouri’s 56th governor.
+His wife, Sheena, held the Bible as their two young sons were held by grandparents.

-“The people have spoken, and new direction has been decided,” Greitens said to applause in his inaugural remarks.
+“The people have spoken, and a new direction has been decided,” Greitens said to applause in his inaugural remarks.
 “For decades, Missourians have talked about change.
 Now it’s time to fight for that change.”

-Greitens replaces Democratic Gov. Jay Nixon, who served eight years as governor and was barred by term limits from seeking re-election.
-Four other newly elected Republican statewide officials — Lt.
-Gov. Mike Parson, Treasurer Eric Schmitt, Secretary of State Jay Ashcroft and Attorney General Josh Hawley — also took the oath of office.

 Most Read Stories